arvigeus/AZ-204/Learning Path/Blob Storage.md

 #### Azure CLI

-To add a lifecycle management policy with Azure CLI, write the policy to a JSON file, then call the a`z storage account management-policy create` command to create the policy.
+To add a lifecycle management policy with Azure CLI, write the policy to a JSON file, then call the `az storage account management-policy create` command to create the policy.

 ```sh
 az storage account management-policy create \